saniyasarower/saniyasarower/README.md

 @saniyasarower
-- interested in all things *data science*!
-Python, SQL, R...
+- interested in all things *data science*, AI/ML, fintech
-- currently learning Python and ML
+- currently learning C++
 - looking to collaborate/be mentored on creating a recommender system concerning anything pop music or literature-related
 - saniya.sarower@gmail.com